 Something magical always happens in the alleys

-In my travels to Saigon early this decade, I sometimes ate at a street noodle vendor in the downtown area.
-The lady always served me an extra portion at no additional charge.
-If the food was not recently made, she would ask me to wait and prepare a fresh serving for me.
+In my travels to Saigon early 2010s, I sometimes ate at a street noodle cart in the downtown area.
+The seller always served me an extra portion at no additional charge.
+If the food was not recently made, she would ask me to wait, and prepare a fresh serving.
 When it rained, she found a dry spot for me to sit on.
-Often her elderly mother and young daughter would join me and try to chat with me in a mix of gestures and singular Vietnamese and English words.
+Often her elderly mother and young daughter would join me and chat with me in a mix of gestures and singular Vietnamese and English words.

-In 2016, after a gap of a few years, I again started spending more time in Vietnam.
-I tried to locate the vendo, but I could not.
-Locals told me that the neighborhood authorities had chased away the street vendors operating along the main street.
-Many took up other occupations or went back to the provinces.
+After a gap of a couple of years, I again started spending more time in Vietnam.
+I tried to find the noodle cart, but I could not.
+Locals told me that the authorities had chased away the street vendors operating along the main street.
+Many took up other occupations or went back to their home provinces.
 I give up on meeting my favourite noodle seller.

-Recently, on one my random walks, I decided to step in an alley.
-I saw a hair cut shop and stepped in (I like getting my hair cut at random locations as hair cutters always have good intelligence on a neighbourhood) .
+Recently, on one of my random walks, I stepped in a random alley.
+I saw a hair cut shop and stepped in (I like getting my hair cut at random locations as hair cutters always have good intelligence on a neighbourhood).
 As I stepped out after the hair cut, I felt a tap on my arm.
-I turned around, it was my favorite noodle seller.
-She pointed to a shop in the alley and explained that she had a fixed business spot now.
+I turned around.
+It was my favorite noodle seller!!
+She pointed to a shop in the alley and explained that she has a fixed business spot now.
 She also looked more radiant, perhaps a sign of having done well in business.

 The noodle seller in 2017

-In Saigon, you should always walk into a random alley.
+In Saigon, one should always walk into a random alley.
 Something magical often happens.